-Today, the settlement of abandoned homes and businesses of Gwalia Ghost Town and the Gwalia Museum create a tangible snapshot of a vanished era and a way of life.
+Today, the abandoned homes and businesses of Gwalia create a tangible snapshot of a vanished era and way of life.

 Once one of the largest gold mines in Australia, the Sons of Gwalia Ltd operated from 1897 to 1963.
 Its first mine manager was a young American mining engineer named Herbert Hoover, who later became the 31st President of the United States.
-The mine manager’s house Hoover designed and which bears his name stands on the summit of “Staff Hill”.
+The mine manager’s house Hoover designed and which bears his name stands on the summit of “Staff Hill” in the Museum Complex.

-The old mine administration buildings, in the shadow of Australia’s only surviving timber incline headframe, now house the Gwalia Museum’s extensive collection of objects, documents and photographs that sketches the history of the mine and showcases the diverse cultures and commercial and domestic life that created Gwalia’s enduring legacy.
+Nearby, the old mine administration buildings in the shadow of Australia’s only surviving timber incline headframe now house the Gwalia Museum’s extensive collection of objects, documents and photographs which sketch the history of the mine and showcase the diverse cultures and commercial and domestic life that created Gwalia’s enduring legacy.